There are several IMPORTANT things that you NEED to understand about SEO.

-Good SEO will enable you to rank well in search & to also future proof your SEO efforts against any changes Google may make to their algorithm in the months and years to come.
+Good SEO will enable you to rank well in search & to also future proof your SEO efforts (as much as is possible to do) against any changes Google may make to their algorithm in the months and years to come.

 Google search engine history and best practice